Genaina/Formalise23/README.md

 ![Keeping Clean](imgs/KeepingClean.svg)

-The Markov decision process derived by applying the method from our ICSE-NIER 2023 submission to this EDGE goal model is included in the [EDGE-CaseStudy folder](EDGE-CaseStudy).
+The Markov decision process derived by applying our method to the goal model to maintain a patient's room is included in the [EDGE-CaseStudy folder](EDGE-CaseStudy).
 We used the probabilistic model checker PRISM to synthesise a goal controller (i.e., a policy for this MDP).
 We take as an example the two property requirements below:

 Requirement 1: maximises the SAS utility: